As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 Link Relationship XFN

 Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
-For example, if you work with Austin Schwartz and you link to his blog, you would probably tick co-worker or colleague.
+For example, if you have a professional relationship with Jordan Anderson and you link to his blog, you would probably check co-worker or colleague.

-XFN relationships are optional.
-You can ignore this section and all of your links will still work.
-Defining relationships with XFN makes the links defined on your site more understandable to some sites and search engines that use this information.
+XFN relationships are optional for WordPress links.
+You can leave everything in this section blank and all your links will still work.
+XFN makes your links more understandable to some websites and search engines that use this information.

 You can learn more about XFN by visiting the site below: